exaquark/docs/sdk/notifications-from-exaquark.md

 ```
 **Receiving data**

-In some cases the developer want to pass arbitary data around to their neighbors.
+In some cases the developer wants to pass arbitrary data around to their neighbors.
 This can be useful if you're developing games or special interactions within your dimension/universe.

 The data is received in the following format